The Order of the Stick: Board game

 In partnership with APE Games, Giant in the Playground released the first OOTS game, The Order of the Stick Adventure Game: The Dungeon of Dorukan.
-The game, which was released in September 2006, utilizes cards and a board, and has strong influences from games such as Talisman and Dungeon!, as well as the less-known "Kings & Things".The Dungeon of Dorukan is designed for 2–6 people, aged twelve and older.
+The game, which was released in September 2006, utilizes cards and a board, and has strong influences from games such as Talisman and Dungeon!, as well as the less-known "Kings & Things".

+The Dungeon of Dorukan is designed for 2–6 people, aged twelve and older.
 Each player controls one member of the OOTS team to explore the dungeon and hunt down Xykon.
 The player is able to train their chosen member with a variety of shtick cards.
 Each character provides a different gaming experience, and the players have the ability to either aid or harm their teammates.

 The game has received two expansion sets.
-The first one, The Shortening, released in 2011 by APE Games,GiantITP.com News 3/14/2011 included new cards and rules to reduce the duration of the game.
+The first one, The Shortening, released in 2011 by APE Games, included new cards and rules to reduce the duration of the game.
 The second 20 card mini-expansion, Sticky Shticks, was announced as a pledge reward for the 2012 "reprint drive" Kickstarter campaign.
 It features cards that can be stuck to characters giving them some penalties.

-A second, stand-alone game, The Order of the Stick Adventure Game: The Linear Guild, was set to be released by APE Games in the Fall of 2008, but has not been released.
-Players would be able to take on the parts of Nale, Thog, Sabine, and other members of the Linear Guild in their own dungeon adventure, or they can combine the materials in the game with those from the Dungeon of Dorukan set for a massive Order of the Stick vs. Linear Guild head-to-head adventure.